-This document defines the standard for accredited Bachelor of Engineering Technology-type programmes in terms of programme design criteria, a knowledge profile and a set of Graduate Attributes.
+This document defines the standard for accredited Diploma in Engineering-type programmes in terms of programme design criteria, a knowledge profile and a set of Graduate Attributes.
 This standard is referred to in the Accreditation Criteria defined in ECSA document E-03-CRI-P.